Neurodivergent Rebel

 - Different Brains – Autism & Relationships Webinar

-- Different Brains – Navigating NeuroDiversity in the Workplace
+- Different Brains – Navigating NeuroDiversity in the Workplace Webinar

 - ACP Interviews: Christa Holmans, the ‘Neurodivergent Rebel’ talks disclosure

-- BBC’s 1800 Seconds on Autism Podcast – What is Auti-Gender?
+- BBC’s 1800 Seconds on Autism Podcast – What is auti-gender?

 - Two Sides of the Spectrum Podcast: Authenticity & Gender Expression